Our Editorial Board

 Lorri Neilsen Glenn is a poet, essayist, ethnographer and long-term Understorey advocate and advisory board member.
 She was the poet laureate for Halifax Regional Municipality from 2005 to 2009 and has received numerous awards for her writing and scholarship.
 Lorri currently teaches at Mount Saint Vincent University in Halifax.
 Her most recent book, Untying the Apron: Daughters Remember Mothers of the 1950s, was published by Guernica Editions in 2013.

-Ramona Lumpkin, Understorey Magazine advisory board member, has been President and Vice-Chancellor of Mount Saint Vincent University since October 2010.
+Ramona Lumpkin was President and Vice-Chancellor of Mount Saint Vincent University from October 2010 to June 2017.
 She holds a PhD in English Literature from the University of Kentucky and is a former Fulbright Scholar to England.
 Her research and teaching interests include 19th Century British literature, 20th Century drama, women’s literature, and adult and continuing education.
 Throughout her career, Ramona has been actively engaged in women’s studies, in advocacy on behalf of women’s issues and in promoting the role of women in higher education.
 In July 2014, she was appointed as a Member of the Order of Canada in recognition of her leadership in post-secondary education and her promotion of community-based learning initiatives.

 Elisabeth Bailey is the current Community Relations Coordinator with Second Story Women’s Centre and serves as a link between Understorey Magazine and the community.
 Elisabeth is writer, editor, and homeschooling mother with a career focus on sustainable food production.
 Her recent books include A Taste of the Maritimes: Local, Seasonal Recipes the Whole Year Round and Maritime Fresh: Delectable Recipes for Preparing, Preserving, and Celebrating Local Produce.